Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

 As we can see in the Lagrangian Eq.~\ref{eq:LagUV}, the WCs are suppressed by a power of the energy scale $\Lambda$ related to the mass dimension of the operator it refers to.
 With this Lagrangian and to order \order{4} the following contributions need to be considered: $(d_5^4)$, $(d_5^2\times d_6)$ and $(d_5 \times d_7)$.
 The divergences of the bosonic $d_8$ operators with $d_6^2$ and the self-contribution of $d_8$ are available in \cite{Chala:2021pll} and \cite{DasBakshi:2022mwk}, respectively, so we do not consider them anymore.
 What remains is precisely the aim of this work: contributions including at least one LNV operator.
 Before discussing each set of insertions individually, there are some global remarks that apply to all cases.

-A priori, we deal with insertions of $d_5$, $d_6$ and $d_7$ combined as $d_5^4$, $d_5^2\times d_6$ and $d_5 \times d_7$ to make 1PI diagrams of processes that only include bosons as external fields, as we renormalise the bosonic dimension-8 operators.
+A priori, we deal with insertions of $d_5$, $d_6$ and $d_7$ combined as $d_5^4$, $d_5^2\times d_6$ and $d_5 \times d_7$ to make 1PI diagrams of processes that only include bosons as external fields, as we renormalise the bosonic $d_8$ operators.
 That would be the maximum number of contributions we would have to compute, but now we argue that most of the calculations vanish, and the nonzero combinations are but a small subset of the total amount of possibilities.

-First of all, notice the field content of the loops in the diagrams can only consist of fermions, and not bosons.
-It follows from that all of the LNV operators inserted obviously include one or two pairs of fermion fields (a bispinor and its conjugate for each pair), which generate a vertex with two or four fermionic legs.
-Since the operators we are striving to renormalise do not contain fermions, then the fermionic legs cannot be external, thus forcing them to be closed in a loop.
+First of all, notice that the field content of the loops in the diagrams can only consist of fermions, and not bosons.
+It follows from the fact that all of the LNV operators inserted include one or two pairs of fermion fields (a bispinor and its conjugate for each pair), which generate a vertex with two or four fermionic legs.
+Since the operators we strive to renormalise do not contain fermions, the fermionic legs cannot be external, thus forcing them to be closed in a loop.
 This directly affects the renormalisation operators of mass dimension lower than eight (See subsection \ref{sec:belowd8}).

-The point made above can be exploited with a different perspective.
-Since fermion lines must be closed, then the contribution of a four fermion operator to a certain bosonic WC would necessarily lead to a 2-loop diagram, thus being out of the scope of this analysis.
-Henceforth, we only need to consider operators with less than four fermions at the loop.
+The point made above can be exploited from a different perspective.
+Since fermion lines must be closed, then the contribution of a four-fermion operator to a certain bosonic WC would necessarily lead to a 2-loop diagram, thus being out of the scope of this analysis.
+Therefore, we only need to consider operators with less than four fermions at the loop.
 In particular, this means baryon and lepton number violating operators from the $d_6$ set cannot renormalise the bosonic operators at 1-loop order.

-Not all operators are considered for insertions, even if they meet the requirements above.
-Among the different classes of operators of $d_6$ and $d_7$ we find some of them that are not tree-level generated in the UV completions of SMEFT \cite{Craig:2019wmo}.
+We do not need to consider all operators for insertions, even if they meet the requirements above.
+Among the different classes of $d_6$ operators we find some of them that are not tree-level generated in the UV completions of SMEFT \cite{Craig:2019wmo}.
 This means that any diagram including these operators would effectively be loop-suppressed with respect to those that include only tree-level generated operators.
 The loop-generated operators would lead to a process of greater order in loop expansion, which we ignore for this paper.